sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 1. Mount the inbox apps ISO.
 You can do this by double-clicking on the inbox apps iso in File Explorer.
 2. From the mounted inbox apps ISO, copy the folder that matches your architecture to _USB-B_\Apps.
 3. Use DISM to reinstall inbox apps.
 You no longer have to uninstall inbox apps prior to reinstalling them.
 You'll have to run reinstallation commands for each inbox app.
-Example reinstallation scripts are included in USB-B. Here is an example of how to reinstall one inbox app, the 3D Builder app:
+Here is an example of how to reinstall one inbox app, the 3D Builder app:

 For 64-bit Windows: